stefusilviu/axiscomposer/CONTRIBUTING.md

 # How To Contribute

-Community made patches, localizations, bug reports and contributions are always welcome and are crucial to ensure AxisComposer remains the leading page builder for WordPress.
+Community made patches, localizations, bug reports and contributions are always welcome and are crucial to ensure AxisComposer remains the leading page builder platform for WordPress.
 AxisComposer currently powers most of the websites across the internet, and your help making it even more awesome will be greatly appreciated :)

 When contributing please ensure you follow the guidelines below to help us keep on top of things.